-Film review of the silent movie romance starring John Gilbert and Greta Garbo about s pair of adulterous lovers.
+Film review by Jason Day of the silent movie romance starring John Gilbert and Greta Garbo about s pair of adulterous lovers.
+Directed by Clarence Brown.

 To like this review, comment on it, or to follow this blog, please scroll to the bottom of the page.
 Use the search function on the left of the screen to look for other reviews and movie updates.

 Friends since childhood, Leo (Gilbert) and Ulrich (Hanson) find their relationship tested to the limit when Leo falls in love with married Felicitas (Garbo).
 After killing her husband in a dual, Leo is packed off to Africa.
 On his return, he finds that Ulrich has unwittingly married Felicitas, who immediately wants to resume her affair with Leo.

 From: Leo von Harden, en route from Africa.